bungeemonkee/Configgy/README.md

 ## Usage

-The simplest usage of Configgy is to simply inherit from `Configgy.Config` and add the configuration properties you want like this:
+The simplest usage of Configgy is to inherit from `Configgy.Config` and add the configuration properties you want like this:

 ```csharp